What is a Solo 401(k) Plan?

 Did You Know?

-What’s the most popular investment for a Solo 401k?
-Real estate.
-Real estate is the most popular investment for a Solo 401(k) at any time, but especially now, with the COVID-19 pandemic, economic and other current unrest; it’s easy to see why.
+Real estate is the most popular investment for a Solo 401(k) at any time, but especially now.
+With the remains of the COVID-19 pandemic, economic and other current unrest, it’s easy to see why.
 Real estate isn’t subject to the same volatility of the stock market, and functions under separate forces.
 If you are interested in finding out more about how a Solo 401(k) can help you, reach out to our specialists today.